IanTeda/old.hugo.ianteda.com/content/blog/2017-03-25-rule-2-opposing-views.md

 Should I be good cop or bad cop?
 The answer is both.
 You must be able to go to the extremes of being angry and being passive, and be able to recognise when and how to deploy each of them.
 But you cannot live life at the extreme of either.
 You need to be able to defend your ideas, but if you never change your mind people will not approach you with what could be the answer.

 When faced with opposing views, often the answer is both.

-> Rule 2 - When faced with opposing views, often the answer is both

 _Check out the [The Engineering Rule Book](/series/the-engineering-rule-book) for the other rules._